HuyaneMatsu/hata/docs/ref/Message.md

 After getting a message, it's embeds might be updated from links, or with image, video sizes.
 If it happens this method is called.
 Returns:
- - `0` if no update took place.
+ - `0` if no update took place, the embeds of the message might be suppressed already.
  - `1` if sizes are updated.
- - `2` if embed links are added
+ - `2` if embed links are added.
- - `3` if the message's embeds are suppressed, but an unsuppressed embed is added to it.
-Discord bug, happens when you update an embed, what is suppressed, but instead of desuppressing and updating, it removes the old embeds and adds new one to it.
-The message's flag will still show that the it's embeds are suppressed.
+ - `3` if the message has less embeds than nefore.
+Can be caused only by a bug.

 ### `_update_embed_no_return(self,data)` (method)